Inferring Antarctic Ice Shelves' Melting Rates using Simulation-Based Inference

 - 1 min

-This project was incredibly rewarding, as it combined the implementation of a sufficiently fast simulator to apply simulation-based inference, not to mention the sophisticated data processing that is often involved with geoscientific data.
+This project was incredibly rewarding, as it combined the implementation of a sufficiently fast simulator to apply simulation-based inference, as well as extensive data processing that is often involved with geoscientific data.
 However, in the end, we managed to obtain melting rates consistent with uniquely available independent measurements for Ekström Ice Shelf in Antarctica.
-Check out the full paper here, or drop me an email if you have any questions!
+Check out the full paper in the Journal of Glaciology and the code, or drop me an email if you have any questions!